huntgray/littleChefIvy/readme.md

-# Blog

-Welcome to Little Chef Ivy's blog...coming soon.
+# Little Chef Ivy

+NodeJS build on Wintersmith.io static site generator.

+Run npm install, then wintersmith preview.

+Run wintersmith build to generate a static site into the build directory.